 3. Improved Transition Periods

-Re-entering old data can cost many hours of labor which can be expensive.
+To mitigate the problems associated with such transitions, you can use middleware that helps do the transition without reentering data to legacy systems.
+This synchronization allows companies to do smooth transitions and eliminates the need for separate data entry steps.
+Re-entering old data can cost many hours of labor, which can be expensive.
 With middleware, the program does the job for you saving money on operating costs.

-With middleware, you can greatly increase efficiency, save costs, and reduce development times.
-Instead of using a collection of various applications, your software integration solution will seamlessly share data between applications.
+This SSO capability helps increase efficiency, save costs, and reduce development times with middleware.
+Because, instead of using a collection of various applications, the middleware helps seamlessly share data between applications.
 It will also centralize operations and automate repetitive tasks that have cost your business thousands in labor hours.

-Another way that middleware is cost-effective is that it improves productivity by reducing additional tasks but achieves the same results.
+Another way middleware helps to cut costs is by cutting down middleware components’ operational and maintenance costs.
 With this solution, you can reduce operating costs far beyond the cost of creating your middleware technology.